thex3family/thex3family-website/public/content/terms-of-use/index.md

 ## Your Comments and Concerns

 The Websites are operated by the Foundation.
-All other feedback, comments, requests for technical support and other communications relating to the Websites should be directed to: [support@x3.family](mailto:support@x3.family).
+All other feedback, comments, requests for technical support and other communications relating to the Websites should be directed to: [the appropriate contact email](/contact-us).